Publications

 Walter Paci

-A study on Large Language Models' (LLMs) ability to process implicit meaning in political discourse evaluates nine multilingual models on two binary tasks: implicit content detection and classification.
-LLMs are prompted with 7 different prompting techniques.
+A study on Large Language Models' (LLMs) ability to process implicit meaning in political discourse, evaluated across nine multilingual models on binary detection and classification tasks.
+The models are tested with seven different prompting techniques.

 Valutazione di tecniche di prompt engineering per la semplificazione dell'italiano burocratico e professionale

-(Forth) proceedings of the Amministrazione attiva: semplicità e chiarezza per la comunicazione amministrativa conference.
+(2025) Proceedings of the conference Amministrazione attiva: semplicità e chiarezza per la comunicazione amministrativa

-An expert evaluation study on the automatic text simplification capabilities of ChatGPT on Italian beaureaucratic texts.
+An expert evaluation study on the automatic text simplification capabilities of ChatGPT on Italian bureaucratic texts.

 Research visualization